 7. Play matchmaker

 If you identify a great fit between a job and job seeker, and you know the hiring manager or recruiter, take the time to facilitate a connection them via email or DM, and follow up with a referral into the application system.
+It helps to keep track of what people are actually looking for so any roles you share with them are relevant.

-8. Give them a small escape
+8. Gift a small escape

-Send a gift card for a local coffee shop (or $5-$10 bucks on Venmo/Paypal/etc.) so they can get outside the house and relax with a treat.
+As a kind gesture, send a gift card for a local coffee shop (or $5-$10 bucks on Venmo/Paypal/etc.) so they can get outside the house and relax with a treat.
 Except not Starbucks, which deserves your boycott because they are currently on a major union busting campaign.

 9. Scale your impact